vladyslavmarkovaccenture/openbsw/doc/codingGuidelines/codeFormatting/for_c++/formatting.rst

 Line Endings
 ------------

-*git* is taking care of the line endings automatically.
+*git* takes care of the line endings automatically.
 The result depends on the local setup, typically on Windows CRLF or on Linux LF, etc.

 :rule:`FORMAT-020` Use the system standard line endings for source files.